Social Interpretable Reinforcement Learning

 While the simplest thing the teacher could do would be to use one piece of hardware for each student, this would be neither the most efficient (in terms of cost) nor the most effective (in terms of learning outcome) approach.
 A better solution would be instead to make students work in groups, where students in the group use the same hardware.
 This would reduce the amount of equipment needed and facilitate learning.
-In our analogy, the class of students is a set of solutions proposed by an evolutionary optimizer, and the hardware is the environment.
-The goal is to minimize the number of interactions with the environment to reduce the overall cost of the learning process.
+Following this analogy, the class of students is a set of solutions proposed by the evolutionary optimizer, and the hardware is the environment.
+The goal is to minimize the number of interactions with the environment in order to reduce the cost of the learning process.

 Our experimental results on six RL tasks confirm that our approach can improve the efficiency of learning, ameliorating convergence while reducing, at the same time, the number of training episodes.
 Moreover, in some cases, it can even improve the quality of the solutions with respect to the baseline.